DaltonFox/Student-Portfolio/README.md

 # Work Samples - Programming Projects - 2015 - 2019

-A collection of different projects done inside and outside of class using various programming languages.
+A collection of different projects done inside and outside of class using a large variety of programming languages.
+Not all my work is here, but this collection of projects are among my favorites!
 These projects were all developed during my time studying at Shawnee State University.
-Not all my work is here, but this collection of projects are among my favorites!

 # Table of Contents
 * [Unity3D Projects](#unity)